 In accordance with G.S.
 159-29, the Town's employees that have access to \$100 or more at any given time of the Town's funds are performance bonded through a commercial surety bond.
-The finance officer and tax collector are each bonded for \$50,000 and \$10,000, respectively.
+The finance officer is bonded for \$1,000,000.
 The remaining employees that have access to funds are covered under an employee dishonesty declaration for \$15,000 per occurrence.